SkyK1ng/Nexa-433mhz-Transmitter-Decoding/README.md

 First part of the signal is the paring, there is alot of noise around 433Mhz and the reciver (Wallsocket in my case) is waiting for this part to be recived before listning for something else.
 Therefore if you send the controller id + on/off + group without the paring nothing will happen.

-Second is the controller ID this is your remotes signature and allows more nexa reciver and transmitter to work in the same vicinity.
+Second is the controller ID this is your remotes signature and allows more nexa recivers and transmitters to work in the same vicinity.

 Third is the on or off.